ryasmi/Scorebook/README.md

 {Object} scorebook: A structure that can be manipulated like a scorebook.

 ### 3.4 addWicket
 Creates a new wicket in the scorebook for the current ball.
+Ensure that you have added the ball before adding the wicket.
 ```JavaScript
 scorebook().addWicket(batsman, howOut[, fielder]);
 ```